profile-pic

 • AI-interview Questions & Answers

-Okay.
-So first of all, my name is Shethil, and I am a UX designer with 2 years of experience.
-And currently, I'm looking for job change for a better opportunities in my career.
-I'm looking to a far more better growth in my career as in sort of a person and as in sort of a tools and other valuable experience that can help me boost my career.
-Okay.
-So I started my career at CNET, where I joined as a trainee and later got hired as a full time employee.
-Okay.
-And, uh, currently, I'm working in CNET.
-Oh, sorry.
-6 years.
-We are making a a a Mototopia app from scratch, where I solo handily handle the, you know, process of creating app, uh, from scratch like, uh, design system and other invaluable components also.
-And I've also created user personas and other valuable research, uh, which, you know, helping me enhance my work on Mototopia app.
+Okay, so first of all, my name is Shethil, and I am a UX designer with 2 years of experience.
+And currently, I'm looking for a job change for better opportunities in my career.
+I'm looking for far greater growth in my career, both as a person and in terms of the tools and other valuable experiences that can help me boost my career.
+So I started my career at CNET, where I joined as a trainee and later got hired as a full-time employee.
+And, currently, I've been working at CNET for 6 years.
+We are making a Mototopia app from scratch, where I solo-handily handle the process of creating the app, including the design system and other invaluable components.
+And I've also created user personas and other valuable research, which has helped me enhance my work on the Mototopia app.
 So right now, I'm doing that.
-And I have, uh, worked on 10 plus project in now, which include Ultimate Years.
-A website which is one of the 2nd 2nd one of the largest waterproof speaker selling company in USA.
+And I've worked on 10+ projects, including Ultimate Years, a website for one of the largest waterproof speaker selling companies in the USA.
 And we revamped that website for our client.
-We are we and the result was that the users were also very happy, and we got a positive result from our clients also.
-Okay.
-The main problem with the Ultimate TS was that users were not able to, you know, buy speakers easily.
-The user experience was not that very good.
-So what we did, what we did some research on that.
-And later, we, you know, help, uh, users to easily achieve their target, uh Hold
+The result was that the users were also very happy, and we got a positive result from our clients as well.
+The main problem with the Ultimate Years website was that users were not able to buy speakers easily.
+The user experience was not very good.
+So what we did was some research on that.
+And later, we helped users to easily achieve their target, which was to buy speakers.

-Well, responsive design for emails.
-Okay.
-So I think one of the challenges, uh, creating layout that works perfect with different screen sizes and the way how to show Uh, the elements on the screens are very, you know, important.
-So and, you know, in computer, the screen is Much wider than mobile screen.
-So in mobile screen, we have to adjust some elements to make it make it look look good in that screen.
-So for that, I think, uh, one of the main thing that we can do is, first of all, uh, justify the elements that are important and what are the Important things that we need to show on the screen.
-So we should first examine what are the important things for the user To show on the first behalf.
-No. As we can see above the fold, what are the main important things and actions that user had need to take to come achieve their target.
-So for responsive design, I think, uh, the best, uh, will be to, you know, uh, first of all, examine What are the things what are the main tasks that a user need to complete?
-And according to that, are just these things in, uh, different screen sizes.
-And the challenge that I think we encounter is that sometimes the Sometimes in wider screens, there are more elements to show.
-But in mobile screen, we have to adjust some of these elements.
-So we need to, I know skipped some elements that may be crucial in website, but we need to adjust in mobile screen.
-So that may be a challenge for us.
+Responsive design for emails.
+I think one of the challenges is creating a layout that works perfectly with different screen sizes and showing the elements on the screens in a very important way.
+Since computer screens are much wider than mobile screens, we have to adjust some elements to make it look good on the mobile screen.
+For that, I think one of the main things we can do is first justify the elements that are important and determine what things we need to show on the screen.
+We should first examine what are the important things for the user to show above the fold, what are the main important things and actions that users need to take to achieve their target.
+For responsive design, I think the best approach is to first examine what are the main tasks that a user needs to complete.
+According to that, we just need to show these things in different screen sizes.
+The challenge we encounter is that sometimes there are more elements to show on wider screens, but we have to adjust some of these elements on mobile screens.
+We need to prioritize some elements that may be crucial on the website but need to be adjusted on mobile screens.
+That may be a challenge for us.

-So, you know, uh, as a UI UX designer, I think feedbacks are far more important than anything else because feedbacks gives us a boost boost on results overall results that is this working for them or is this not working on that?
-Because You know, feedback can be positive or negative.
-And so I I personally keep feedback as one of the important things that I do in my design process.
-Uh, first of all, ask users or clients that is this good for them?
-Is that, uh, if that, uh, no feedback is positive, Then I'll, you know, uh, go with the design.
-If they think that this is not, uh, as far as they know know, They don't like this design or they give me negative feedback.
-Then I'll try to under uh, you know, make them understand that's why I created this design.
-And if they still don't like the design, then I'll try I'll, you know, redesign redesign the Screens or elements or anything that they don't like.
-And I'll I know, uh, you know, I, I'll try to make it far more better than before.
-So I use it to you know, it if it is suitable for clients as well as for me.
-And as for and as far as the design process for me, I think the main design process that I follow is research.
-And I'd after that, I do some solution for myself and for a best approach for, uh, designs also.
-And after that, I'll show it to clients.
-If they don't like it, then I'll I'll irritate it again.
-I'll do some additional search too.
-And then, uh, you know, show it to clients again.
-And if they still don't like it, then I'll try to make it Far more better as long as user want because users are the users or clients are the main focus that
+As a UI UX designer, I think feedbacks are far more important than anything else because feedback gives us a boost on results, overall.
+That is this working for them or is this not working?
+Because feedback can be positive or negative.
+And so, I personally keep feedback as one of the important things that I do in my design process.
+First, I ask users or clients if this is good for them?
+If the feedback is positive, then I'll go with the design.
+If they think this design is not good, as they know, they don't like this design or they give me negative feedback.
+Then I'll try to make them understand why I created this design.
+And if they still don't like the design, then I'll try to redesign the screens or elements or anything they don't like.
+I'll make it far more better than before.
+So I use it to make sure it's suitable for clients as well as for me.
+As for the design process, I think the main process I follow is research.
+After that, I come up with a solution and a best approach for designs.
+Then I'll show it to clients.
+If they don't like it, I'll iterate it again.
+I'll do some additional research too.
+And then, I'll show it to clients again.
+And if they still don't like it, then I'll try to make it far more better as long as the users want, because users are the main focus.

-So typical process for designing an email email template can be, it should be easy for user to access their email.
-And, also, the main task for I think the main task for email template should be that user, uh, should be able to send emails easily easily, you know, easily in the sense that they'll don't need to do too much work for to send emails or any files to other other their users.
-So we need to make it as easy as possible for them.
-And we should reduce the click for the user so that if, uh, they will see note.
-Main action on just a CTA on main screen so that if they click on that CTA, they can easily send emails to the clients or anyone that they want.
-So for, uh, this process, I think we should first you know, approach user that how, uh, they want this process to begin.
-And we should also and I personally do this as my as I you know, create users' need to understand better users that how they how the journey begins from users start to end, what can be the typical problems for them.
-I personally think that this is one of the best approach to understand the users.
-Like, what are the problems they're facing and how can we form things.
-And I also take real life feedbacks from users also.
-So if, uh, if you ask typical process for designing an email template, I can, uh, say that it can be difficult as well as easy.
-If if we are going to understand users, then we need to ask the users that what they want and what are the kind of problems that they're facing, you know and we should resolve that problem for them.
+So the typical process for designing an email template can be, it should be easy for users to access their email.
+And the main task for the email template should be that users should be able to send emails easily, in the sense that they don't need to do too much work to send emails or any files to other users.
+We need to make it as easy as possible for them.
+We should reduce the number of clicks for the user so that if they see a note, the main action is on just a CTA on the main screen, so that if they click on that CTA, they can easily send emails to clients or anyone they want.
+For this process, I think we should first approach the user and ask how they want this process to begin.
+We should also understand users' needs better by creating users' journeys from start to end, and identify typical problems they face.
+I personally think this is one of the best approaches to understand users.
+Like, what are the problems they're facing, and how can we form solutions.
+I also take real-life feedbacks from users.
+If you ask about the typical process for designing an email template, I can say that it can be difficult as well as easy.
+If we are going to understand users, then we need to ask the users what they want and what kind of problems they're facing, and we should resolve those problems for them.

-So I think I imagine the success of our design after it has been plam implemented is based on user feedbacks.
-You know, the targeted user feedbacks that, you know, if I created that design, I think it will be perfect for me.
-But is it perfect for user?
-So we need to know that is it perfect for user or not.
-So for that, we need to take real life feedbacks from users.
-And for that week, I think the best approach should be ask users directly that these, uh, these are the solutions that we are creating for you.
-Is it beneficial for you or not?
-So if according to their feedback, we can just, you know, increase our user experience in our app.
-So I think the best success for a design is that if a user likes or dislike it.
-And also, Uh, if our client is also happy with that.
-Because client is the one who is paying for me to recreate their design, so their happiness is also important for me.
-So I think these 2 users and clients are the main, you know, measurement if our design is successful or not.
-And not, uh, not every design is perfect.
+So I think I imagine the success of our design after it has been planned and implemented is based on user feedbacks.
+You know, the targeted user feedbacks that, like, if I created that design, I think it will be perfect for me.
+But is it perfect for users?
+So we need to know whether it's perfect for users or not.
+For that, we need to take real-life feedbacks from users.
+And for that week, I think the best approach should be to ask users directly about these solutions that we are creating for them.
+Is it beneficial for them or not?
+So if according to their feedback, we can just increase our user experience in our app.
+I think the best success for a design is when a user likes or dislikes it.
+And also, if our client is happy with that.
+Because the client is the one who is paying for me to recreate their design, so their happiness is also important for me.
+So I think these two users and clients are the main measurements if our design is successful or not.
+And not every design is perfect.
 I know.
-Because it's iterative process.
+Because it's an iterative process.
 We do it again and again and again.
-We just improve it further and further further further.
-So there's no, uh, no say that there is a perfect design, but it can be a good design for our clients and users too.
+We just improve it further and further.
+So there's no saying that there is a perfect design, but it can be a good design for our clients and users too.
 So that's what I think.

-So I use Adobe Illustrator in, uh, making Illustrator pics for my design.
-I have also created some Illustrator in my current design also as where I take some illustrator from here and here and then, uh, combine them to make, um, uh, proper illustrator that justify that, uh, screen that, uh, I can give you example that, um, there was an event section where I have to see some cars, uh, an event.
-So what I done is I take different cast from different illustrator and different stages and all from different illustrator.
-And I I just combine them and create a prop illustrator for that screen to, uh, easily, uh, show that they have, this is the email screen because, you know, Illustrator help user to easily scan, uh, screens that this this screen is for email section.
+So I use Adobe Illustrator in making illustrations for my design.
+I have also created some illustrations in my current design, as where I take some illustrations from here and here and then combine them to make proper illustrations that justify the screen that I can give you an example that there was an event section where I had to see some cars at an event.
+So what I did is I took different casts from different illustrators and different stages and all from different illustrators.
+And I just combined them and created a prop illustration for that screen to easily show that they have an email screen because, you know, Illustrator helps users to easily scan screens that this screen is for the email section.
 So I have experience in Adobe Illustrator.
 And as for logos, I personally haven't created any logos for any company.
-I on personal basis, I have, uh, experimented some of the logos, but I can't say that I have done some logo redesign for any official company.
-And I think I would like to do that too because it can be a new experience for me and well as well as new learning for me too.
+On a personal basis, I have experimented with some logos, but I can't say that I have done any logo redesign for any official company.
+And I think I would like to do that too because it can be a new experience for me and as well as new learning for me too.

-So, uh, Figma is one of the my, uh, best tools that I am using.
-So even from beginning of my career, I started in Figma.
-And I, uh, I use Figma to collaborate with my team is, uh, we shared, uh, same email IDs with Figma and, uh, you know, as developer also.
-And there is also one new mode for developer where I can check out their spaces or different elements.
-So It is one of the best features that the Figma is introduced currently.
-So what we've done is I've created screens.
-And I we have created a different page for our team.
-So I create screens and I collaborate with the team that this is the screens that I have created.
-Do they need any requirements uh, additional requirements?
+Figma is one of my best tools that I use.
+So, even from the beginning of my career, I started using Figma.
+And I use Figma to collaborate with my team.
+We share the same email IDs with Figma, and as a developer, I also use it.
+There is also a new mode for developers where I can check out their spaces or different elements.
+So, it is one of the best features that Figma has introduced currently.
+So, what we've done is I've created screens, and we have created a different page for our team.
+I create screens and collaborate with the team on the screens that I have created.
+Do they need any additional requirements?
 Or is this okay with that?
-So if they think that this design is okay with them, then we agree with that And we just pass it through to, uh, developers.
-And in Figma, there's developer mode which, you know, easily show developers that, uh, what is the spacing, what is the roundness, or any code that is displayed on the screen as well, they can copy that too.
-So, uh, I think Figma is one of the best tools for a designer because it is easy to use And, uh, it has some of the quite new features that they introduce right now like variables or we can create a design system in there.
-So, You know, uh, it is consistency for all designers that this is the design system that we are using, so there will be no inconsistency in our design.
-So I think Figma is
+So, if they think that this design is okay with them, then we agree with that.
+And we just pass it through to the developers.
+In Figma, there's a developer mode that easily shows developers what the spacing, what the roundness, or any code that is displayed on the screen.
+They can also copy that too.
+I think Figma is one of the best tools for a designer because it is easy to use.
+It has some of the quite new features that they introduce right now, like variables.
+We can also create a design system in there.
+So, there will be consistency for all designers that this is the design system that we are using, so there will be no inconsistency in our design.
+I think Figma is.